University of the Arts Summer Program

 Will I have classes with local students?

 Although IFSA-Butler is committed to providing integrated programs, summer courses abroad are often geared toward study abroad students only.
 Please be aware that your contact with local students may be limited, as you will likely study and live with U.S. and other international students.
-However, all courses are taught by regular LCF faculty.
+However, all courses are taught by regular UAL faculty.

 What courses am I eligible to take?